chaitjo/Perceptron/README.md

 # Overview
 This is a Python implementation of the <a href="https://en.wikipedia.org/wiki/Perceptron#Learning_algorithm">Perceptron algorithm</a>.
-It is the simplest form of an artificial neural network which can be used to make simmple binary classifications.
+It is the simplest form of an artificial neural network which can be used to make binary classifications.

 ### About the files
 * `perceptron.py` : Python script used to run the algorithm.